 How to make FODMAP green beans?

-- Next, goes in bell pepper and stir-fry for a minute and cook for the next 2 minutes with a lid covering the skillet.
+Next, add bell pepper and cook for the next 2 minutes with a lid covering the skillet.
+Add lemon juice and toss once the veggies are done.

-- Turn off the heat.
-Healthy, yummy and tummy-friendly green beans are ready to serve.
+Turn off the heat.
+Healthy, yummy, and tummy-friendly green beans are ready to serve!

 How do you know veggies are done?